Rationality, universal generation and the integral Hodge conjecture: Universal generation

 For $i\neq j$, we set $Z_{\{i,j\}}$ to be the intersection of $D_i$ and $D_j$.
 Let $\Gamma'_{i,j}\in \CH_{d-1}(Z_{\{i,j\}} \times X)$ be the restriction of $\Gamma'_i$ to $Z_{\{i,j\}}$.
 Thus we have

 It follows that

 Hence $\Delta_X - X\times x - x \times X$ is of the given form. \end{proof}

 The above result of Voisin is sufficient for our main application to cubic threefolds and cubic fourfolds.
-However, there is a more general version which we state below for future reference.
+However, there is a more general version which we need for a later application to cubic fivefolds.

 \begin{prop} Let $X$ be a smooth projective variety of dimension $d$ over $\C$.
+Let $r\geq 1$ be an integer such that $2r\leq d$.
 Assume that $\CH_i(X)$ is universally trivial for $i=0,1,\ldots,r-1$.
 Then we have the following higher decomposition of diagonal